GIDS Shahpar-II

+Reuters had reported that Pakistani sources confirmed the use of the Shahpar-II during the 2025 India-Pakistan conflict.

 Development

 On March 23, 2021, Shahpar-II drone was first exhibited publicly during the Pakistan Day parade.
 It was being developed as an improved version of GIDS Shahpar.

 On 28 November 2021, at EDEX 2021 Operational specifications were unveiled by GIDS and a promotional video of Shahpur-II drone showing its locating, tracking and targeting capabilities as surveillance and ground attack drone.
 Zumr-II (EO/IR) turret was also unveiled as an improved and lighter version of Zumr-I (EP) turret.
 Targeting / surveillance Turret is installed as internal payload.
 Drone can also be equipped with other targeting system available from foreign supplier.
 Drone can also be equipped with SAR, COMINT/ELINT payload.
 For sensors and targeting systems drone has an internal hard-point where it carry 50 kg payload.
 (Zumr-I weighs 36.5 kg while Zumr-II weighs 49 kg).
 The drone has two external hard-points where it can carry Laser guided weapons, AGMs 60 kg each.
-The promo shows Shahpur-II drone firing Barq laser guided ASM on moving and still targets with high accuracy.
+The promo shows Shahpar-II drone firing Barq laser guided ASM on moving and still targets with high accuracy.